Luc Frieden

-Luc Frieden (/lb/; born 16 September 1963) is a Luxembourgish politician and lawyer serving as prime minister of Luxembourg since November 2023.
+Luc Frieden (Note: /lb/) (born 16 September 1963) is a Luxembourgish politician and lawyer serving as prime minister of Luxembourg since November 2023.
 A member of the Christian Social People's Party (CSV), he held numerous cabinet positions in the Luxembourgish government between 1998 and 2013, notably serving as the minister for the Treasury and Budget during the transition from the Franc to the Euro and as minister of Finance during the European debt crisis.
 Frieden then left politics and was active in the private sector, serving as president of the Luxembourgish Chamber of Commerce and Eurochambres, the business federation of European Chambers of Commerce and Industry.

 In early 2023, he was elected to be the lead candidate of the CSV for the general elections in October.
 He led his party to victory, slightly increasing its vote share and maintaining its 21 seats, while the incumbent Bettel II Government lost its majority due to the decline of The Greens.
 Consequently, on 9 October 2023, he was appointed by Grand Duke Henri to form a new coalition government, and succeeded Xavier Bettel as prime minister on 17 November where Bettel became the deputy prime minister and minister for Foreign Affairs.

 Background and education

-Frieden completed high school at the Athénée de Luxembourg and received thereafter an international university education in France, the UK and the US.
+Luc Frieden was born on 16 September 1963 in Esch-sur-Alzette, the son of Marie-Josée Ney and Ernest Frieden, who worked in the administration of ARBED at the time and was the president of the Federation of Luxembourgish Hospitals from 2002 to 2009.
+Both of Frieden's parents are originally from Echternach, a town which he has described as "the foundation of [his] life".
+He completed high school at the Athénée de Luxembourg and received thereafter an international university education in France, the UK and the US.
 He graduated in business law from Université Paris 1 Panthéon-Sorbonne.
 He obtained a master's degree in comparative law from Queens' College, Cambridge and a Master of Laws (LL.M.) from Harvard Law School.

-Besides Luxembourgish, he speaks fluent English, German, French and has a good working knowledge of Dutch, his wife's native language.
+Besides Luxembourgish, he speaks fluent English, German, French and Dutch, his wife's native language.

 Chamber of Deputies (1994–1998)

-In 1994, Frieden was elected to the Chamber of Deputies of Luxembourg for the Christian Democrats (CSV - EPP), becoming, at the age of thirty, the then youngest member of the House.
+In 1994, Frieden was elected to the Chamber of Deputies on the CSV's Centre list, becoming, at the age of thirty, the then youngest member of the House.
 While in Parliament, he chaired the Finance Committee as well as the Constitutional Committee and was a leading figure in the process leading to the establishment of a constitutional court and of independent administrative courts in Luxembourg.